davidfin/akka-cluster-sharding/README.md

+This project was developed as part of the advanced akka training course by LightBend.

 ## Cluster Sharding

 Horizontally partioning actors into many smaller sets possibly in different physical locations.
 This allows the actors to balance resources across multiple shards for scalability.